ListFEATURED

 2023 also marked the theatrical debut of the Detective Conan franchise in India, with the release of Detective Conan: The Story of Ai Haibara and Detective Conan: Black Iron Submarine.
 PVR Inox Pictures and Odex distributed both films.

 That Time I Got Reincarnated as a Slime: Scarlet Bond, distributed by Muse India, also contributed to the year’s anime offerings.
-Rascal Does Not Dream of a Sister Venturing Out (PVR Inox Pictures, Odex) grossed ₹4.13 lakhs2.
+Rascal Does Not Dream of a Sister Venturing Out (PVR Inox Pictures, Odex) grossed ₹4.13 lakhs.
 This was a notable achievement given the film’s niche appeal, requiring viewers to have seen the preceding anime series and film.

 The First Slam Dunk, distributed by PVR Inox Pictures and Odex, also found its way to Indian screens.
 Psycho-Pass: Providence, distributed by Sony Pictures India and Crunchyroll, further showcased the diversity of anime genres finding an audience in India.